sylhare/sylhare.github.io/_posts/2020-06-22-Springboot-basics.md

 }
 ```

-You can see the `@Autowired` annotation used there on our restTemplate field.
 Basically at the component creation, spring which will look for a Bean for restTemplate, and then inject it into our Component.
 The `@Autowired` annotation marks a constructor, field, or setter method to be autowired by Spring dependency injection.

 It will use reflection in order to look for annotated field and then instantiate them at run time.
-Thus the "lateinit var" in Kotlin, you might need in some case add `kotlin-reflect` to your gradle file, if you get reflection dependency exception.
+Thus, the `lateinit var` in Kotlin, you might need in some case add `kotlin-reflect` to your gradle file, if you get reflection dependency exception.

 #### Component specification @Service, @Controller

 To better separate and differentiate the Bean and parts of the code, you can use specified Component annotation.
 For example `@Service` which represents also a Component is one of them.
-It describe an object that's holding the business logic and is used the same way as `@Component` is used.
+It describes an object that's holding the business logic and is used the same way as `@Component` is used.

 Then you have `@Controller` which indicates that the class is a "Controller".
 It's mostly known by its own specified version
 the `@RestController` which is used to [simplify]((https://www.baeldung.com/spring-controller-vs-restcontroller)) the implementation Rest API applications.